 Brand in application

-Every Brand System includes the identity applied to the commercial outputs your team actually uses:
+Every Brand System includes the identity applied to the commercial outputs that matter most in a B2B context:

 This is the step most agencies skip.
-It's why their deliverables end up in a drawer.
+It's why their deliverables end up in a drawer two weeks after delivery.

 Brand guidelines document